akveo/react-native-ui-kitten/docs/contents/articles/002-button/index.md

 ### Usage with Icons

-Simple put Icon component inside button with or without text
+You can put inside `RkButton` text or another component, this usable for icons or images:

 ```html
 import {RkButton} from 'react-native-ui-kit';